Cape Girardeau, Jackson, Scott City chamber news

-Cape Girardeau Area Chamber of Commerce will hold the following events this week:
+Cape Girardeau Area Chamber of Commerce is sponsoring three events in the week ahead:

 n